Ä¢¹½ÊÓÆµ

 One of the benefits of Laporte is that there is very little traffic.
 The average commute to work is 17.50 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Laporte is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Laporte does not have a public transit system used by locals to get to and from work.

-The overall education level of Laporte is somewhat higher than in the average US city of 21.84%: 25.30% of adults 25 and older in the borough have at least a bachelor's degree.
+The percentage of people in Laporte who are college-educated is somewhat higher than the average US community of 21.84%: 25.30% of adults in Laporte have at least a bachelor's degree.

 The per capita income in Laporte in 2022 was $31,618, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $126,472 for a family of four.
 However, Laporte contains both very wealthy and poor people as well.